 In 2013, Council acquired two properties with a total area of 1,900 square metres adjoining an existing unimproved Council reserve.
 The new park opened to the public in 2017 and is almost 3,000 square metres in size.

-New parks currently in the design or acquisition phase include:
+New parks currently in the planning, design or acquisition phase include:

 Lindfield Village Hub Park, Lindfield

-Bent Street Park is a proposed park on the western side of Lindfield with a total area of 3,900 square metres.
-Between 2013 & 2014 Council acquired six properties; a design concept for the park was completed as part of the Lindfield Village Hub Master Plan which was adopted by council in 2015.
-It will be an urban park with a formal character, open grass and paved areas enclosed by perimeter gardens and shade trees.
+A proposed park on the western side of Lindfield with a total area of 3,900 square metres that will form a key part of the Lindfield Village Hub.
+The new park will be an urban park with a formal character, open grass and paved areas enclosed by perimeter gardens and shade trees.
 The park will be a venue for a wide range of community events and activities.
-Construction is expected to commence in 2021-22.

 Lindfield Village Green

-The Lindfield Village Green is a proposed park and civic space to be located on a council car park at 8-10 Tryon Road, Lindfield.
+The Lindfield Village Green is a proposed park and civic space located on a council car park at 8-10 Tryon Road, Lindfield.
 The park will have an area of about 2,700 square metres and will be located on top of a new three level basement public car park.
-The new park will offer areas with shaded seating and grass, a water feature, vine clad gazebos, and an outdoor café in the park.
-Construction is expected to commence in 2019.
+The new park will offer areas with shaded seating and grass, a water feature, vine clad gazebos, and an outdoor café.
+Construction commenced in early 2020 and is expected to be complete in 2022.

 Bedes Forest Reserve Extension, St Ives